Ages ago, in the long-forgotten year 2002, I was working on a viewer utility for

 I’ve also seen lots of people getting into arguments about immediate-mode vs. retained-mode GUI APIs.
 I think this has something to do with how simple the IMGUI concept is, as it leads people to think they understand it, and then they proceed to get into heated arguments as if they actually know what they’re talking about.
 I rarely see this problem when I’m talking about anything even mildly complicated, like quaternions.

-So this video will probably remain the last thing I have to say about “IMGUI” programming for the forseeable future, except to add the fact that if you’re arguing about it, you probably don’t understand it very well.
+remain the last thing I have to say about “IMGUI” programming for the forseeable future, except to add the fact that if you’re arguing about it, you probably don’t understand it very well.

 There’s really not a lot there to argue about.